Our faculty has published more than 30 well-known texts on various subjects in philosophy in the last decade.

 There is a distinctive Neurophilosophy Track available in the Department's M.A. program, on which students take at least two courses in neuroscience or psychology relevant to their research interests.
 The Department offers Brains & Behavior Graduate Fellowships to two students each year on the Neurophilosophy Track.

-The Department has several faculty members specializing in the history of philosophy, especially Ancient Greek philosophy and Modern European and Anglophone philosophy.
+The Department has several faculty members specializing in the history of philosophy, especially Kant and post-Kantian German philosophy and Ancient Greek philosophy.

 Sebastian Rand works on Hegel and post-Kantian idealism, with a secondary interest in twentieth-century French and German philosophy.
 He is currently writing a book on mathematics and mechanics in Hegel’s philosophy of nature, and he serves as Vice President of the Hegel Society of America.